teuben/dc2019/scripts4paper/skymodel.md

 4096 x 0.05" pixels, which effectively limits which ALMA 12m configurations we can use for the simulations.

-We can consider the following files:
+We can consider the following files (numbers taken for 115GHz):

 ## TP images
                                                                  res    MRS